quicwg/base-drafts/draft-ietf-quic-recovery.md

 be considered an RTT sample.

 When a crypto packet is sent, the sender MUST set a timer for twice the smoothed RTT.
-This timer MUST be updated when a new crypto packet is sent and when an acknowledgement is received which computes a new RTT sample.
-Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data if possible.
+This timer MUST be updated when a new crypto packet is sent and when an acknowledgement is received that produces a new RTT sample.
+Upon timeout, the sender MUST retransmit unacknowledged cryptographic handshake data.
 The sender MUST NOT declare in-flight crypto packets as lost when the crypto timer expires.

+If the handshake is complete, but not confirmed (see Section 4.1.1 and Section 4.1.2 of {{QUIC-TLS}}), in addition to sending unacknowledged crytographic handshake data, endpoints SHOULD send an ack-eliciting 1-RTT packet.
+This can be coalesced with Handshake packets, even if there is sufficient unacknowledged cryptographic handshake data outstanding to consume the entire PMTU.
+Sending an ack-eliciting 1-RTT packet provides a peer with the opportunity to confirm the handshake and allow all state associated with Handshake packets to be discarded.

 On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender MUST double the crypto